xtclirui/Pc_Temp/README.md

-# This warehouse is a point cloud-temperature field model code
+# This repository is a point cloud-temperature field model code